Subsections

 The Ordalie philosophy (see fig. 1) resides in its capacity to perform a concomitant multi-scale analysis across three axes: the amino acids sequence axis, the taxa axis, and the contexts axis.

-The information running along the amino acid sequence (horizontal axis in figure 1) can be considered according to several scales:
+The information distributed along the amino acid sequence (represented by the horizontal axis in Figure 1) can be analyzed across several scales: